XkshaT7678/VcMusic/README.md

 - API_ID and API_HASH for that account.
 - The account must be an admin of the chat, with _Manage Voice Chats_ and _Delete Messages_ permissions.

-### Environment requirements
-- Linux-based OS. **You cannot run this on Windows natively, Use WSL**
-- Python 3.9 or later.
-- ffmpeg package, look below for instructions.

 ## ⇝ Heroku ⇜

 #### Generate String session [IMPORTANT]